WayBetterSolutions/LEAF/README.md

 <div align="center">
   <img src="assets/LEAFico.ico" alt="LEAF Logo" width="256" height="256">

-  # LEAF Notes
+</div>

 ## Literature Environment & Archival Framework
-</div>

 A clean, fast, and customizable note-taking application built with Python and Qt.
 LEAF provides a comprehensive environment for writing, organizing, and archiving your literary works and notes with multiple collections, powerful theming, and intuitive keyboard navigation.